rest-nvim/rest.nvim/README.md

 A fast Neovim http client written in Lua in less than 250 lines.

+`rest.nvim` makes use of a curl wrapper made in pure Lua by [tami5] and implemented in `plenary.nvim` so, in other words, `rest.nvim` is a curl wrapper so you don't have to leave Neovim!

 > **IMPORTANT:** `rest.nvim` is a WIP, there may be things that doesn't work properly _yet_.
 >
 > If you are facing issues, please [report them](https://github.com/NTBBloodbath/rest.nvim/issues/new)